-The NextGen bar exam is slated to debut as the National Conference of Bar Examiners (NCBE®) new bar exam in July 2026.
 The NCBE has been cautious about what bar exam changes it publishes to avoid committing to features that may change.
-While the NCBE won't publish its official blueprint until 2024, it has released a draft of its Content Scope Outlines.
-To save you the headache of pouring over thirty-six pages of content, we've filtered out the most relevant details regarding the NCBE NextGen bar exam's content (subjects and skill areas), structure and format, scoring, and more.
+While the NCBE hasn’t published an official blueprint, it has released a draft of its Content Scope Outlines.

-What is the NextGen bar exam?
+What is the NextGen Bar Exam?

-NextGen bar exam Content, Format, Scoring, and Delivery
+NextGen Bar Exam Content, Format, Scoring, and Delivery

 Foundational Concepts & Principles (Subjects)

-The eight NextGen bar exam subjects have been labeled as Foundational Concepts & Principles.
+The 8 NextGen bar exam subjects have been labeled as Foundational Concepts & Principles.
 These subjects are not new but are an abbreviated version of the 14 subjects that currently appear on the UBE.

 The pruning of subject matter comes on the heels of complaints that much of the legal knowledge tested on the UBE is unnecessary to have memorized in practice.
 The remaining subjects have been deemed more universally relevant.
 They are: